NVIDIA/TensorRT-LLM/docs/source/perf_best_practices.md

 Horizontal fusion in Gated-MLP combines two Matmul operations into a single one followed by a separate SwiGLU kernel.
-If both model and batch sizes are large, it is recommended to enable the feature by using the `--use_fused_mlp` argument with `build.py`.
+If both model and batch sizes are large, it is recommended to enable the feature by using the `--use_fused_mlp` argument with `trtllm-build`.
 When the workload is very small, it is not recommended to enable that feature.

 ### BERT Attention Plugin and Context Fused Multi-Head Attention

 BERT attention plugin and context fused multi-head attention are both recommended for the BERT model.
-They must be enabled using the `--use_bert_attention_plugin` and `--enable_context_fmha` arguments with `build.py`.
+They are enabled by default using the `--bert_attention_plugin` and `--context_fmha` arguments with `trtllm-build`.

 ## Runtime Options to Optimize the Performance of TensorRT-LLM Models?